petroslamb/flask-ml-server/README.md

 ## Known Bugs

-Bug appens when DEBUG mode is enabled.
+Bug appears during startup in `development` mode,  when the debugger mode is enabled.

 ```
 ModuleNotFoundError: No module named 'tensorflow_core.keras' in Flask #34607